 - Best Live-Action Short

 About the Academy Awards (Oscars)

 The Academy Awards, better known as the Oscars, is Hollywood’s most prestigious artistic award in the film industry.
-Since 1927, nominees and winners are selected by members of the Academy of Motion Picture Arts and Sciences (AMPAS).
-17 branches are represented within the near 10,000 person membership.
-The branches are actors, associates, casting directors, cinematographers, costume designers, directors, documentary, executives, film editors, makeup and hairstylists, marketing and public relations, members-at-large, members-at-large (artists’ representatives), music, producers, production design, short films and feature animation, sound, visual effects and writers.
+Since 1927, nominees and winners have been selected by members of the Academy of Motion Picture Arts and Sciences (AMPAS).
+Seventeen branches are represented within the near 10,000 person membership.
+The branches are actors, associates, casting directors, cinematographers, costume designers, directors, documentary, executives, film editors, makeup and hairstylists, marketing and public relations, members-at-large, members-at-large artists” representatives), music, producers, production design, short films and feature animation, sound, visual effects and writers.

 - The date for the 94th Oscars will be held on Sunday, Mar.
 27, 2022